Introduction to guest:

 “Just give them what they need/what they’ve asked for.”
 Don’t second guess or try to add anything you think might be relevant… give them what they’ve asked for.

-“As soon as they’re aware of you, you’re influencing them.”
+“As soon as your audience is aware of you, you’re influencing them.”

 Influence and decisions are made before you are even aware: it’s subconscious and emotional.

-Ecology check: checking the consequences of your future actions/plans and making sure you can deal with the worst-case scenario.
+Ecology check: checking the consequences of your future actions/plans and listening to your intrapersonal communication increases your chance of making the right decision.

-Lizzie’s decision making-process: Do I feel good?
+Lizzie’s decision making-process: Does it look right?
 Does it sound right?
-Does it look right?
+Does it make me feel good?

 Hierarchy of criteria: put what’s most important to you in a weighted list of criteria (most important first).